ibm-cloud-docs/activity-tracker/at_events_acc_mgt.md

 | Action                                               | Description |
 |------------------------------------------------------|-------------|
 | `billing.enterprise-usage-report.read`               | An event is generated when a user views the enterprise account level summary usage page that is displayed by default. |
-s{: caption="Table 3.
+{: caption="Table 3.
 Actions that generate account management events" caption-side="top"}

 ## Events for managing IAM account settings